 Photo by MART PRODUCTION

 Soon you will have a mid-pregnancy ultrasound.
-You might be having a 19-week ultrasound right now or one may be scheduled for the next weeks.
+You might be having a 19 weeks pregnant ultrasound right now or one may be scheduled for the next weeks.
 During a 19-week ultrasound, your doctor will look at your baby’s size and shape to check for any anomalies.

-Your 19-week ultrasound may be referred to by other people as a “anomaly scan,” “morphology scan,” or “structural scan.”
+Your 19-week ultrasound may be referred to by other people as an “anomaly scan,” “morphology scan,” or “structural scan.”

 At your checkup in the second trimester, you’ll also undergo a number of tests.
 During this visit, routine lab tests such as urine testing, blood sugar tests, physical exams, and others are carried out.